 There are many compelling reasons to shop local, like seeing products live before buying or the convenience of a quick exchange.
 But perhaps most encouraging, the impact of Covid prompted consumers to rally around their favorite local establishments.
-Organizations like allowed users to raise money for healthcare workers to spend at nearby restaurants.
-Lunchbox , detailing SMBs where consumers could keep their dollars local.
-During the social justice movements of the past year, many writers helped identify and small businesses to support.
+Organizations like Frontline Foods allowed users to raise money for healthcare workers to spend at nearby restaurants.
+Lunchbox spearheaded a national map, detailing SMBs where consumers could keep their dollars local.
+During the social justice movements of the past year, many writers helped identify AAPI and Black-owned small businesses to support.

 But, Does Behavior Match the Intent?

 While this ambition is great, let me ask you a question: How much of your holiday shopping so far has been local?
 Surveys ultimately measure intent; aspirational actions sometimes fall short in reality.
 The same Braintrust respondents who were excited about shopping locally faced this challenge.
 Only 35% of people actually increased their local shopping behavior despite their best intentions.
 And, as Covid restrictions have eased, many people have reverted back to their previous habits built on convenience and low prices.